Biocuration: Text annotation

 As of 2021, life sciences communication is still done primarily via free natural languages, like English or German, which hold a degree of ambiguity and make it hard to connect knowledge.
 So, besides annotating biological sequences, biocurators also annotate texts, linking words to unique identifiers.
 This aids in disambiguation, clarifying the meaning intended, and making the texts processable by computers.
 One application of text annotation is to specify the exact gene a scientist is referring to.

 Publicly available text annotations make it possible to biologists to take further advantage of biomedical text.
 The Europe PMC has an Application Programming Interface which centralizes text annotations from a variety of sources and make them available in a Graphic User Interface called SciLite.
 The PubTator Central also provides annotations, but is fully based on computerized text-mining and does not provide a user interface.
 There are also programs that allow users to manually annotate the biomedical texts they are interested, such as the ezTag system.

+Variant Curation

+A type of biocuration within the field of medical genetics, variant curation is a process for assessment of genetic changes according to the likelihood that they may cause disease.
+This is an evidence-based process that uses data from a multitude of sources.
+These sources can include population data, computational data, functional data, segregation data, de novo data, allelic data, among others.
+It is a collaborative process that can be automated, however manual curation is considered to be the gold standard.

+There is no single standardised process of variant curation; different researchers and organisations use different variant curation processes.
+However, a set of internationally accepted standards and guidelines for the interpretation of genetic variants have been jointly developed by the American College of Medical Genetics and the Association for Molecular Pathology.
+These are known as the ACMG/AMP guidelines.
+These guidelines provide a framework for classifying genetic variants as "pathogenic", "likely pathogenic", "uncertain significance", "likely benign" or "benign", in order from most likely to cause disease to least likely to cause disease.
+The guidelines also list various levels of evidence ranging from very strong, strong, moderate or supporting.
+The combination of types of evidence found, and the levels in which those pieces of evidence exist, allows for each variant to be classified along the scale from "pathogenic" to "benign".

 International Society for Biocuration (ISB)

-The International Society for Biocuration (ISB) is a non-profit organisation "promotes the field of biocuration and provides a forum for information exchange through meetings and workshops."
-It has grown from the International Biocuration Conferences and founded in early 2009.
+The International Society for Biocuration (ISB) is a non-profit organisation that "promotes the field of biocuration and provides a forum for information exchange through meetings and workshops."
+It has grown from the International Biocuration Conferences and was founded in early 2009.

 The ISB offers the Biocuration Career Award to biocurators in the community: the Biocurator Career Award (given annually) and the ISB Award for Exceptional Contributions to Biocuration (given biannually).

 The official journal of the ISB, Database, is a venue specialized in articles about databases and biocuration.